vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 ### Choose what to do with each disk {#restore-disk-targets}

-When the selected backup is an incremental one, the restore modal lists every disk of the backup in a collapsed panel, **For each VDI, choose what to do (optional)**.
+When the selected backup is an incremental one, the restore modal lists every disk of the backup in a collapsed panel. **For each VDI, choose what to do (optional)**.
 Each disk has an **Action** and, depending on that action, a **Destination**:

 | Action                                  | Destination                                                   | Result                                                                                                  |
 | --------------------------------------- | ------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |